revature-MyRev/p3backEnd/README.md

 ## Contributors and Tasks

-This was individual project.
-The process consisted of full stack development tasks including:
+This was a batch group project consisting of the following Tasks:
 *
 *
 *
 *